Guidelines for Mentoring

 The mechanism to activate Mentorship through SoulAdvisor is this:

-- Their capacity to offer mentoring will be clearly labelled on their SoulAdvisor listing and searchable from within your SoulAdvisor dashboard or from the website footer.
+- Their offer of mentoring will be clearly labelled on their SoulAdvisor listing in Services and searchable here.

-- All mentors will be interviewed within our SoulConnect channel on SoulAdvisor YouTube.
+- All mentors are eligible be interviewed within our SoulConnect channel on SoulAdvisor YouTube and will also appear on our Podcast page.

-- We strongly encourage Mentors to make themselves known to our community and the wider TCIH community through social media.
+- We strongly encourage Mentors to make themselves known to our community and the wider TCIH community through social media such as our FB Practitioner Collective.

 - When choosing a mentor, we suggest having a Discovery call to test the water once you have decided who might be best suited to your specific needs.